Doris Fitton: Early life

 Fitton was born in Santa Ana, Manila, Philippines, to English-born accountant and broker Walter Albert and Janet Frazer (née Cameron) Fitton.
 Her father died when she was young and in 1902, aged five, she relocated to Melbourne, Australia, with her mother and elder sister, Ethel Janet Cameron Fitton (1896–1978).
 Doris was educated at Loreto Convent, Ballarat and took acting classes at the Melbourne Repertory Company under director Gregan McMahon.
 Fitton had her first acting role in Melbourne with J. C. Williamson in 1915.

-In 1922, Fitton married law clerk Norbert Keck "Tug" Mason in Sydney, where they lived in Chatswood, New South Wales and Potts Point, New South Wales before moving to Berry Street, North Sydney in 1953.
+In 1922, Fitton married solicitor Norbert Keck "Tug" Mason in Sydney, where they lived in Chatswood and Potts Point before moving to Berry Street, North Sydney in 1953.